pwolthausen/k8s-workshops/1-Workloads/readme.md

 >    watch kubectl get po -l app=demo

 NOTE: The current example uses set values for maxSurge and maxUnavailable.
 These values can also be set as a %, this will be a % of the total replicas.
 Using percentages may be more useful when using very large number of replicas or if the number of replicas will change frequently (such as when using HPA).

 ## Creating a Deployment

 Using the basic deployment template (deployment.yaml), fill in the blank fields to deploy a basic database.
-To keep things simple, let's use the image for apache from Docker hub: [httpd](https://hub.docker.com/_/httpd).
+To keep things simple, let's use the image for mariadb from Docker Hub: ["mariadb:latest"](https://hub.docker.com/_/mariadb).
 Once the yaml is ready, save your changes and create the deployment using:

-    kubectl apply -f deployment.yaml
+>    kubectl apply -f deployment.yaml

 Changes in future steps can be applied easily in one of 2 ways:
 1. Edit the deployment.yaml file locally.
 Once changes are complete, run the above command again to update the k8s resource
 2. Edit the deployment resource directly through k8s using `kubectl edit deploy [deployment_name]`.
 Note that this uses vi to edit the resource config stored in the clusters etcd.

 ## Setting Variables for the container